TS878/Little_games/README.md

 Pico- One of the digits is correct but in the wrong position.

 Fermi- One of the digits is correct and in the right position.

+#  Sonar
+Sonar - you are the captain of the Simon, a treasure-hunting ship. your current mission is to use sonar devices to find three sunken treasure chest at the bottom of the ocean.
+But you only have cheap sonar that finds the distance not direction.